CRC: Fully General Model of Confidential Remote Computing: Co-Evolution of Requirements and Solutions through Five Entities

 \subsection{Participant Roles in Confidential Remote Computing}

-Table~\ref{tab:comparePRT} summarises the various roles of participants in \emph{Confidential Remote Computing}.
+Table~\ref{tab:comparePRT} summarises the various roles of participants in \emph{\acrlong{crc}}.
 These roles can be fulfilled either by a single or any number of participant entities, and any given entity can act in more than one role.
 For example, in a blockchain-based system the hardware owner may utilise millions of devices owned by different participants, and combine their computational power to offer a unified infrastructure.
 On the other hand, a homomorphic encryption scheme can represent a single hardware owner, operating with a single algorithm owner, but receiving input from multiple data owners.
 In an ideal configuration, high numbers of these entities would need to be able to join and leave the computation at any point in time.

-\textbf{What do they demand?} \emph{Hardware Owners} (or hardware resource providers) demand to be able to make more revenue off their existing infrastructure.
-The \emph{Algorithm Owners} need large data sets to run their algorithms and perform analysis.
+\textbf{What do they demand?} \emph{\acrlong{ho}s} (or hardware resource providers) demand to be able to make more revenue off their existing infrastructure.
+The \emph{\acrlong{ao}s} need large data sets to run their algorithms and perform analysis.
 They either demand the result of the computation for themselves, or they are interested in making revenue with the algorithm as a provided service. \emph{Data Owners} request new algorithms to process their data from algorithm owners.
 Like algorithm owners, they too are interested in computational results, or in making revenue by allowing the use of their data. \emph{Data Owners} are also interested in computational results of other \emph{Data Owners}.

-\textbf{What are their assets?} \emph{Data Owners} store large confidential data sets, they also protect the privacy of individuals in the data set. \emph{Algorithm Owners} maintain a private algorithm they developed.
-Such an algorithm is commercially valuable and requires secrecy. \emph{Hardware Owners} have a level of trustworthiness and reputation that they must maintain in order to maximise their revenue.
+\textbf{What are their assets?} \emph{Data Owners} store large confidential data sets, they also protect the privacy of individuals in the data set. \emph{\acrlong{ao}s} maintain a private algorithm they developed.
+Such an algorithm is commercially valuable and requires secrecy. \emph{\acrlong{ho}s} have a level of trustworthiness and reputation that they must maintain in order to maximise their revenue.